mhurley100/pands-problem-set/README.md

 # Programming and Scripting Poblemset 2019

-This repository contains the solution to the 2019 problem set for the Programming and Scripting Module @ GMIT.
+This repository contains the solutions to the 2019 problem set for the Programming and Scripting Module @ GMIT.

 [Problem set is located:] (https://github.com/ianmcloughlin/problems-pands-2019/raw/master/problems.pdf)